sdclarke/recc/README.md

 $ cmake .. && make
 ```

+### Debugging options

+You can define `RECC_DEBUG` while running `cmake` to include additional debugging info in the final binaries.
+Just include `-DRECC_DEBUG` when invoking `cmake`.

+Compiling with this flag will include the function name and line number every time `RECC_LOG_VERBOSE` is called.
+(Note that you still need to run in verbose mode to receive the output)

 ## Running tests

 To run tests, first compile the project (see above), then run